novusap/execute-immediate-from/README.md

 Uncaught exception of type 'STATEMENT_ERROR' in file @SNOWFLAKE_GIT_REPO/branches/master/apps/sf_deploy_prd.sql on line 20 at position 0:           │
  │ Cannot perform operation.
 This session does not have a current database.
 Call 'USE DATABASE', or use a qualified name.

-## Approach 2
-From the command line I get the same thing:
+## Approach 2 - From the command line:

 ![alt text](image.png)